 Prior to joining FCW, Mr. Flint practiced corporate and transactional law at the Atlanta-based law firm Smith, Gambrell & Russell, LLP.
 Mr. Flint received a Business Administration degree, with highest honors, from the Georgia Institute of Technology, and his J.D. degree, cum laude, from the University of Georgia School of Law.
-During law school, Mr. Flint served as an Editor for the Georgia Law Review, competed and coached for the Georgia Law Moot Court Team, volunteered his legal services to local businesses through the UGA Business Law Clinic, and completed a corporate counsel externship with The Home Depot.
+During law school, Mr. Flint served as an Editor for the Georgia Law Review, competed and coached for the Georgia Law Moot Court Team, volunteered his legal services to local businesses through the UGA Business Law Clinic, and completed a corporate counsel internship with The Home Depot.

 University of Georgia School of Law, J.D., cum laude

 Georgia Institute of Technology, B.S. in Business Administration, highest honors

 Super Lawyer ® “Rising Star” 2021, 2022, 2023, and 2024